The CMO walks into the board meeting with a slide she's proud of.

 2. Lead-to-Opportunity Conversion Lift

 Not all leads are created equal.
-AI should help you convert MORE of your leads into actual pipeline.
+AI should help you convert more leads into actual pipeline.

-Why it matters: Higher conversion = more efficient use of marketing spend = better ROI on every dollar you invest in demand gen.
+Why it matters: Higher conversion equals more efficient use of marketing spend equals better ROI on every dollar you invest in demand gen.

 What good looks like: